mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

 ## <a id="a_i">Introduction</a>

 MMGen is supported on Microsoft Windows via [MSYS2][mh], which provides a Unix-like command-line environment within Windows.
-Windows 7 and later versions are supported.
+Windows 8.1 and later versions are supported.

 MSYS2 is the successor project to MinGW-64 and the earlier MSYS, bringing many improvements such as package management and support for Python 3.
 The MSYS2 project page is located [here][mp] and its wiki [here][mw].

-*Note: an [older version][ov] of MMGen can be run under MinGW-64 and MSYS, but its use is deprecated.
-Installation instructions for MMGen under MinGW-64 and MSYS are archived [here][di] for historical interest only.*

 Before you get started, just a reminder that MMGen must be installed on two computers, one online and one offline, if you want to use it securely.
 All